streamdp/ccd/README.md

 * **Symbol Management**: Add, update, list, or delete currency symbols that are tracked by the system.
 * **Price Retrieval**: Fetch the most recent price data for a selected currency pair, including cached data when the data provider is unavailable.
-* **WebSocket Integration**: Provides a WebSocket connection for real-time updates.
-Clients can subscribe or unsubscribe to specific currency pairs using JSON messages like _{"fsym":"BTC","tsym":"USD"}_.
+* **WebSocket Integration**: Provides a WebSocket connection to receiving real-time data.
+Clients can receive market info for specific currency pairs using JSON messages like _{"fsym":"BTC","tsym":"USD"}_.
 ## Build app
 ```bash
 $ go build -o ccd .